 As with most statement days, the model for the day calls for stocks to return plus or minus 0.50% until 2:00 PM.
 There is a 90% chance that occurs.
-If the stock market opens outside of that range, there is a strong trend to see stocks move in the opposite direction until 2:00 PM.
+If the stock market opens outside of that range which seems very unlikely today, there is a strong trend to see stocks move in the opposite direction until 2:00 PM.
 For example, if the Dow opens down 1%, the model says to buy at the open and hold until at least 2:00 PM.
+There is a strong trend in play for stocks to rally on statement day and especially after 2 PM.